-In October 2008, at an OECD meeting in Paris, France and Germany, along with 15 other countries, led a charge to draw up a new "blacklist" of tax havens.
-At issue has been the allegation that there are several more countries across the globe where undeclared funds are concealed, and where unrelegated financial activities take place (such as non-regulated hedge funds).

-Increased attention on such matters gained steam in the wake of the global financial crisis.
-In Europe, Germany and France have urged the OECD to add a number of countries to its "blacklist," charging that there were several countries that were tacitly encouraging tax fraud.
+In October 2008, at an OECD meeting in Paris, France and Germany led a charge, along with 15 other countries, to draw up a new "blacklist" of tax havens.
+Specifically, Germany and France urged the OECD to add a number of countries to its "blacklist," charging that there were several countries that were tacitly encouraging tax fraud.
 Accordingly, such countries were faced with the prospect of possible sanctions.